Master of Arts in English Program in Children's Literature

 Joe Sutliff Sanders is the co-editor of a book of essays on The Secret Garden and the author of a book on classic orphan girl novels and the literary history of discipline.
 His current book project explores how children's nonfiction can invite critical engagement.
 He has also published essays on children's comics, picture books, fantasy, and metafiction, and he teaches courses on children's visual texts, girls' fiction, and nonfiction as well as introductions to literature for children and adolescents.
 More information.

 Naomi Wood specializes in literature for and about children with particular interest in Victorian literature and culture.
 She has published on Victorian fantasists, Walt Disney's Cinderella, and modern works of fantasy by Virginia Hamilton and others.
 She is currently engaged in a major project about Hans Christian Andersen, Charles Kingsley, George MacDonald, C.S.
 Lewis, and Philip Pullman.
 She was chair of the Children's Literature Association Article Awards Committee 2005-08.
+With Karin Westman and David Russell, she serves as editor for The Lion and the Unicorn (JHUP/Project Muse).
 More information.

 What resources are available?

 There are over 4,400 works of children's and young adult literature in the Juvenile Literature Collection housed in the Juvenile Reading Room at Hale Library.
 An additional 1,000-plus works are in Hale Library's Special Collections: many of these items belong to K-State's Cookery Collection (one of the top research collections of its kind in the United States); there are also numerous items in Special Collections by or pertaining to L. Frank Baum and Louisa May Alcott, as well as pop-up, movable, and toy books from the 19th through 21st centuries.
 Hale Library has hundreds of reference works on Children's Literature, including several scholarly journals.

 What type of courses are offered?